-Below, Links Recruitment will take you through a comprehensive account manager job description.
+Below, Links International will take you through a comprehensive account manager job description.
 If you’re interested in becoming an account manager, you’ll be able to discover what it’s like to work in the role, what kind of account manager salary you can expect, as well as the various paths your career could take.
 For companies looking to hire an account manager, you’ll learn which attributes are the most important ones to look out for, helping you to make your hiring process more efficient and ultimately more successful.

 As an account manager, you’ll be working in close contact with the client or clients you’re assigned to.
 You’ll also liaise closely with upper management in your own company, acting as the interface between the client and the firm you work for in order to ensure that goals are met and exceeded on both sides of the relationship.

 These are some typical duties and responsibilities you’ll find yourself carrying out in the capacity of an account manager: